-Feature extraction
+Feature extraction of CSD recordings

 Early (0-100 ms) and late phases (100-500 ms) from the end of the poke were identified within the time locked (-1 to +2 seconds from the end of the poke) CSD and AVREC that could best separate the encoding of expectation and evaluation of reward respectively.
 Analyses were also carried out at individual poke level and the activity patterns were compared within and across these phases.
 CSDs were computed for individual pokes in each trial followed by grand AVREC per animal.
 The AVREC was quantified using the root mean square (RMS) to encapsulate the mean temporal activity for each poke during the specified early and late phases, enabling a comparative analysis across different pokes.